Oxeye Daisy | A Symbol of Simple Beauty and Freedom in the European Countryside

 Gardening Advice

-The Oxeye Daisy is relatively easy to grow and is ideal for natural-style gardens.
-Here are some key care tips:
+The oxeye daisy is relatively easy to grow and well-suited for prairie-style or natural gardens.
+Here are some key points for cultivation:

 Sunlight

-Prefers full sun but can also grow in partial shade.
-Less sunlight may result in fewer flowers.
+Prefers full sun, though it can also grow in partial shade (with fewer flowers).

 Watering